burlachenkok/burlachenkok.github.io/_posts/2023-06-30-Two-Papers-for-FL-ICML2023.md

 published: true
 ---

-We are excited to announce that our two papers on Federated Learning have been accepted to [FL-ICML-2023](https://fl-icml2023.github.io/).
+Our two papers on Federated Learning have been accepted to [FL-ICML-2023](https://fl-icml2023.github.io/).

 ---